-ROCK: Steep, rocky banks that plummet deep into the river can be home to big schools of crappie.
+Steep, rocky banks that plummet deep into the river can be home to big schools of crappie.
 Steep rocky banks get less pressure because they just don't look like the prime crappie spots we are used to like brush piles and lay-downs.
 This lack of pressure can lead to great fishing for river bank crappie.
 During early spring bait fish congregate among the areas rocky banks to gorge on the fresh algae that blooms this time of year.
 Shad will often use these areas to spawn as well and the crappie will follow.
 Look shallow coves and flats near these rocky river banks and you will find crappie.
 You have to move around when searching these areas as the cover or structure that are holding the crappie is usually invisible to the angler in the deeper water but probe these areas with a jig and bobber or the good old minnow until you catch a crappie.
-Where there is one there will be many so hang tight and these spots usually produce year after year so mark the spot with a predominate landmark you can return to each season for you river bank crappie fishing.
+Where there is one there will be many so hang tight and these spots usually produce year after year so mark the spot with a predominate landmark you can return to each season for your river bank crappie fishing.

 If you would like to search for some crappie from the river bank give these tips a try.
 Crappie are great tasting fish and also can provide great fun for you and your family.
-There is no need for expensive boats or gear to pursue these river crappie just a little time and patience and you too can catch your share of river bank crappie.
-GOOD FISHING!
+There is no need for expensive boats or gear to pursue river crappie just a little time and patience and you can catch your share of river bank crappie.
+GOOD CRAPPIE FISHING!

 Nice River Crappie